The Swell Head

 The Swell Head (also known as The Swelled Head and Eddie Foy, Jr., with Bessie Love in The Swelled Head) is a 1928 American romantic musical short starring Eddie Foy Jr. and Bessie Love, directed by Foy's brother Bryan.
 Variety mused that "this may be the first backstage sound short."

-The film is preserved at the UCLA Film and Television Archive.
+The film is preserved at the UCLA Film & Television Archive.

 Plot

 A young man (Foy) and woman (Love) perform a vaudeville act multiple times a day.
 The young man's ego makes their collaboration difficult.
 When he is made aware of this, he changes his ways, and the pair fall in love.